wowsiddanth/tp/docs/UserGuide.md

       you would type `cd /Desktop/myfolder/` to move to that folder.
 For more information, check: [_Go to a folder by entering its pathname_.](https://support.apple.com/en-sg/guide/mac-help/mchlp1236/mac)
    3. Type the following command into the Terminal: `java -jar nustracker.jar`. <br><br>

-6. You should see the following:
+6. You should see the following (minus the profile pictures):
    ![Ui](images/Ui.png)